 This week, I have even more great tips that I know you want to see!
 I’ve selected some gems and have them here for your perusal:

-*I save the ends of carrots, celery, and turnips, outer layers of onions (not the papery skin) and other washed vegetable trimmings together in a freezer bag for making broth.
-After cooking these and straining the broth, I add leftover beans and other vegetables or fresh chopped vegetables, pasta, etc., as I wish for a great low-fat (or even low carb if pasta, rice and potatoes are omitted) homemade soup.
-It’s easy, quick, fresh and different every time.
+*I save the ends of carrots, celery, turnips, outer layers of onions (not the papery skin), and other washed vegetable trimmings together in a freezer bag for making broth.
+After cooking these and straining the broth, I add leftover beans and other vegetables or freshly chopped vegetables, pasta, etc., as I wish for a great low-fat (or even low-carb if pasta, rice, and potatoes are omitted) homemade soup.
+It’s easy, quick, fresh, and different every time.

 ~Barbara from CT